dontpanic42/KarouGB/readme.md

 ### Building

-Depends on the SDL2.framework (Sound, Disabled by default), WxWidgets for UI and GTEST for Testing.
+Depends on Qt5 for UI and GTest for Testing.
+GTest is downloaded/built automatically as part of the build process.

 Requires you to create an "rom_bios.h" file, which contains the bootrom (readily available via google search) as an array (u08i rom_bios[]).
-The bios might be copyrighted (?).